Optical manipulation of Rashba-split 2-Dimensional Electron Gas

 In conclusion, we demonstrated that light can be used to control the Rashba spin splitting and, by extension, the spin transport properties in semiconductor devices.
 Specifically, an optically driven photovoltage can be used to manipulate the surface band dispersion and electron distribution at ultrafast (picosecond) timescales.
 The specific application of this technique on 2DEGs to tune the Rashba-splitting on a picosecond timescale is an important benchmark for the development of optically controlled spin devices.
-We review our findings in the context of the spinFET discussed in Fig.\,\ref{fig:fig1}\textbf{b}: the observed variation of $\Delta k_{R}$ in QWS1, about 3.5$\times 10^{-3}$\,\AA$^{-1}$, translates into a difference in spin precession angle of $\pi$ after $<$100\,nm travel distance, making this effect already appreciable in devices of such length, where ballistic transport can be achieved.
+While the implementation of this effect in a working device is by no means trivial, it is informative to contextualize our finding within the framework of the spinFET discussed in Fig.\,\ref{fig:fig1}\textbf{b}: the observed variation of $\Delta k_{R}$ in QWS1, about 3.5$\times 10^{-3}$\,\AA$^{-1}$, translates into a difference in spin precession angle of $\pi$ after $<$100\,nm travel distance, making this effect theoretically appreciable in devices of such length, where ballistic transport can be achieved.
 It is important to emphasize that, while this study is performed on a TI platform, the underlying physics does not require topological non-triviality and is universal to semiconductors.
-The effect of the PV on the Rashba strength can be enhanced producing 2DEGs with higher effective masses, while surface gating and pump fluence can be utilized as tuning parameters.
+The effect of the PV on the Rashba strength can be enhanced producing 2DEGs with higher effective masses, while surface gating and pump fluence can be utilized as tuning parameters (see Supplementary Information).